SetPointCorrection

 5.0

-Temperature deviation for alarm state.
+Temperature deviation for alarm condition.
 In this state the correction is no longer applied.

 rCorNeg